 To set up your Zoom room to respond to Alexa voice commands:

-- On your Mac or Windows PC, sign into your Zoom room with the credentials for the master account.
+- Sign in to your Zoom room with the credentials for the parent account.

 - Choose the Zoom room name that you configured for Alexa.